Planning4Delivery (formerly Planning and Delivering Safe Work)

 Standard 019 – Safety of people at work on or near the line.

-The video briefing is scenario based to help frontline teams better understand the key principles of Standard 019, with guidance on how to adopt the standard in various situations.
+Additionally, the 019 Principles video which was launched in 2020 (available on the right hand side of this page – the compressed file) is a scenario-based to help frontline teams better understand the key principles of Standard 019, with guidance on how to adopt the standard in various situations.

-Everyone who holds a Personal Track Safety (PTS) competence is required to watch the video briefing and confirm understanding the 019 Principles and associated ways of working.
-This includes Responsible Managers, Persons in Charge and Planners with access to SSoWPs.
+Everyone who holds a Personal Track Safety (PTS) competence is required to watch the 019 Principles video and confirm understanding the 019 Principles and associated ways of working.
+This includes Responsible Managers, Persons in Charge and Planners with access to Network Rail-RailHub.